What is Egyptian Rat Screw?

 Challenging

-Player 1 plays the card Q ♣ , which initiates the challenge.
-Player 2, by rules, has 2 tries to play a face card or an Ace.
+Player 1 plays the card Q♣ , which initiates the challenge.
+Player 2, has 2 tries to play a face card or an Ace.
 Player 2 fails to play a card with the allocated turns, thus, Player 1 takes all the cards.

 Say Player 2 manages to play a J♦ on the 2nd turn.
 Player 3 must now play a face card or an Ace within 1 turn.
 Player 3 fails to do so, thus, Player 2 claims the pile as the new challenger.